bellgutu/Proof-Ledger/src/docs/Technical-Architecture.md

 ## 4. Security & Best Practices

-- **Separation of Concerns**: Client-side logic is clearly separated from server-side (AI) logic.
+- **Separation of Concerns**: Client-side logic is clearly separated from server-side (automation) logic.
 The state for the AMM Demo and Trust Layer are isolated in their own contexts.
 - **Environment Variables**: Sensitive data like private keys and RPC URLs are stored in environment variables (`.env.local`) and are never exposed to the client.
 - **Type Safety**: TypeScript is used across the entire stack to minimize runtime errors and improve code maintainability.
 - **On-chain Logic**: All state-changing blockchain operations are deferred to the user's wallet for signing, ensuring users always maintain control of their assets.